druce/druce.github.io/index.md

 Please, press ENTER to continue
 ```

-IMPORTANT - when prompted, update .bashrc, RESTART TERMINAL (as it helpfully points out)
+IMPORTANT - when prompted, update .bashrc
-installation finished.

 ```{bash}
 Do you wish the installer to initialize Anaconda3